flame-engine/flame/doc/examples/collidable/README.md

-# debug
+# collidable

-A sample Flame game showcasing how to use Flame's debug features and components.
+A sample Flame game showcasing how to use Flame's collision detection feature.